SeanKilleen/seankilleen.github.io/_posts/2023-08-04-my-process-for-submitting-pull-requests.md

 ## First -- A Few Caveats

 * **This is my style; your might vary, and that's fine!** I think there are a lot of ways to do this well, and there's no sense in being dogmatic about it.
 * **I don't follow this 100% every time**.
 I don't think you have to do these things exactly in order to be successful.
+It's better to adapt to your situation/context.
 * **I'm assuming you're familiar with pull requests and how they work.** If you're not yet familiar with that, I recommend searching around and finding some great articles on that first, or some of this article might be confusing.

 ## Why Use Pull Requests at All?